cerner/terra-core/packages/terra-breakpoints/docs/README.md

 ### ActiveBreakpointProvider

-`terra-breakpoints` also defines a component that provides the current active breakpoint to child components using a Context-based API.
+`terra-breakpoints` also provides `<ActiveBreakpointProvider>`. a component that provides the current active breakpoint to child components using a Context-based API.
 This can be used to minimize the number of required resize event listeners and ensure consistency across the component hierarchy.

 A component generator called `withActiveBreakpoint()` is included to provide simple interfacing with the ActiveBreakpointProvider.
 However, the ActiveBreakpointContext can also be imported and used directly, if needed.